honwizhen/Project-H/PoC.md

 To help users regain focus and control in an era overwhelmed by excessive information.
 It aims to organize and manage the chaotic, unpredictable patterns of information overload, which often lead to stress and distraction.
 Through **user-centric design**, aka gamification, the app creates an engaging and intuitive experience that encourages users to stay focused and motivated.
 By incorporating game-like elements, such as rewards, challenges, or progress tracking, Hippero makes the process of managing information more enjoyable and realistic.

-Additionally, the app emphasizes its role in contributing to the study of human psychology, making insights from this field evident and actionable for all users, regardless of their capacity or expertise.
+Additionally, the app emphasizes its role in contributing to the study of **human psychology**, making insights from this field evident and actionable for all users, regardless of their capacity or expertise.
 By leveraging gamification, Hippero not only helps users reclaim their focus but also fosters a deeper understanding of how people interact with information and technology.
 Ultimately, the app aspires to contribute to the recapacitation of the world's creativity by empowering individuals to overcome distractions and unlock their creative potential in a structured, engaging, and user-friendly way.

 ### 1.2 Intended Audience

 The primary intended audience for Hippero includes individuals who struggle with focus and productivity in an era of information overload.
 While the app is particularly beneficial for people with ADHD, who often face challenges with attention regulation and task management, it is designed to cater to a broader demographic.
 This includes:

+Our Ideal Customer Profiles:

+* People with ADHD in fields that require creativity and psychic bandwidth.
+* New first-born parents that have taken on a spike on tasks quantity without previous experiences.

+Subsequent Customer Profiles:

 * University Students: Who need to manage academic workloads, research, and deadlines amidst distractions.
 * Professionals: Who require tools to stay organized and productive in fast-paced, information-heavy work environments.
 * Researchers and Academics: Who engage in deep work and need structured systems to manage complex information.
 * Lifelong Learners: Who seek to maintain focus while acquiring new knowledge or skills.

-Hippero is crafted with universal design principles, ensuring accessibility and usability for a wide range of users, regardless of their cognitive preferences or challenges.
+Hippero is crafted with human-centric design principles, ensuring accessibility and usability for a wide range of users, regardless of their cognitive preferences or challenges.
 By addressing the specific needs of individuals with ADHD—such as providing structured, gamified, and engaging systems—the app inherently creates a supportive environment that benefits all users.
 Whether you're a student juggling multiple responsibilities, a professional navigating a demanding career, or simply someone looking to reclaim focus and creativity, Hippero is designed to help you thrive in the age of information excess.

 ### 1.3 Intended Use